-This guideline targets markets or industries where the Agencies identify "a significant trend toward concentration".
+This guideline targets markets or industries where the Agencies identify "a significant trend toward concentration."
 Evidence that a transaction furthers this "trend" can include steadily increasing HHI or other market characteristics, such as the exit of significant players.
 The Agencies will then determine if the merger would increase the existing level of concentration, which can be shown by a change in HHI greater than 200 or other facts showing an increase in the pace of concentration.

-Guidelines 9-12 address common settings in which the Agencies apply the frameworks above.
+Guidelines 9-12 outline additional principles that the Agencies would apply within particular circumstances.